TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 ## What is a Callback?

-**Simply put:** A callback is a function that is to be executed **after** another function has finished executing — hence the name ‘call back’.
+**Simply put:** A callback is a function that's to be executed **after** another function has finished executing — hence the name ‘call back’.

 **More complexly put:** In JavaScript, functions are objects.
-Because of this, functions can take functions as arguments, and can be returned by other functions.
-Functions that do this are called **higher-order functions**.
-Any function that is passed as an argument is called a **callback function**.
+Because of this, functions can take functions as arguments, & can be returned by other functions.
+Functions which do this are called **higher-order functions**.
+Any function that's passed as an argument is called a **callback function**.

 ^ That’s a lot of words.
 Lets look at some examples to break this down a little more.

 ## Why do we need Callbacks?

-For one very important reason — JavaScript is an event driven language.
-This means that instead of waiting for a response before moving on, JavaScript will keep executing while listening for other events.
+For 1 very important reason — JavaScript is an event driven language.
+This means instead of waiting for a response before moving on, JavaScript will keep executing while listening for other events.
 Lets look at a basic example:

 ```javascript
 function first(){